What else can you do with your GPS-Receiver when you are bored? Besides geocaching, stomping signs in corn fields and

 To let the images look a little more pleasing I added an interpolation that delivers a hole free grayscale picture.

-I recommend switching off WAAS/EGNOS reception, otherwise two bright spots (europe) will spoil the image.
+I recommend switching off WAAS/EGNOS reception, otherwise two bright spots (in Europe) will spoil the image.

 I would be glad, if I will receive interesting pictures from the sights of the world or pictures interesting from technical point of view, which I would like to present here.